phchavesmaia/QSE-models/models/monte_etal-2018/readme.md

 # Monte, Redding and Rossi-Hansberg (2018)

-This repository aims to replicate the Seidel and Wickerath (2020) implementation of the Monte, Redding and Rossi-Hansberg (2018) model in Julia.
-My efforts are **heavily** based on the Ahfeldt and Seidel (2024) replication toolkit, of which I uploaded the corresponding codebook explaining the algorithims (functions) in this repository.
+This repository replicates Seidel and Wickerath (2020) implementation of the Monte, Redding, and Rossi-Hansberg (2018) model in Julia.
+It is **largely** based on the Ahfeldt and Seidel (2024) replication toolkit.

-Importantly, as repeatedly stated by Ahfeldt and Seidel (2024) in their original implemenation, the descriptive analyses and counterfactuals exercises "serve didactic purposes and are unrelated to both research papers".
-Thus, this Julia implementation only aims to replicate the aforemetioned toolkit and do not aim to replicate neither research paper results.
+As emphasized by Ahfeldt and Seidel (2024) in their original implementation, the descriptive analyses and counterfactual exercises are for didactic purposes and unrelated to the research papers.
+Thus, this Julia implementation replicates the toolkit but does not reproduce results from either study.

 ## References